https://www.slab.org.uk/guidance/when-fresh-grants-or-applications-for-abwor-are-required/

 If you did not have ABWOR at the previous hearing:

 No ABWOR is available for an extension hearing of an Interim Compulsory Supervision Order before the sheriff.
-Additionally, you cannot seek an increase in authorised expenditure to represent your client in the sheriff court for this purpose.
+You cannot therefore seek an increase in authorised expenditure to represent your client in the sheriff court for this purpose.
 Children’s Legal Aid is available for such a court hearing.
+If you already have children’s legal aid in place for a S101 Statement of Grounds proof, then this grant of legal aid will cover any attendances at any ICSO extension hearings where this is deemed reasonable.
+See here where the applicant is a child or here where the applicant is a relevant person or deemed relevant person.

-ABWOR is available for a pre hearing panel where:
+ABWOR is available for representation of an applicant at a pre hearing panel where:

-A pre hearing panel (PHP) takes place before a full children’s hearing and accordingly separate grants of advice and assistance and application for ABWOR requires to be made if you wish to represent your client at both these hearings if they are taking place on separate dates.
+A pre hearing panel (PHP) takes place before a full children’s hearing and accordingly separate grants of advice and assistance and applications for ABWOR are required to be made if you wish to represent your client at both these hearings if they are taking place on separate dates.

 The reasons separate applications for ABWOR are required are:

 Each application is looked at on its own facts and circumstances.
-Satisfying the “Effective Participation” Test for the pre-hearing panel does not necessarily mean that the “Effective Participation” test is met for the children’s hearing itself.
+Satisfying the “Effective Participation” Test for the pre-hearing panel does not necessarily mean that the “Effective Participation” test will be met for the children’s hearing itself.

 Assistance by Way of Representation for children’s proceedings